-Having met Nikki, they both moved into their new home.
+Moving into a new home.
 A van.
-Adventures ensued.
-Nick ran the south west coast path, ran a marathon around the van in covid lockdown, ran around every lake in the lake district... the running continued, this time with Nikki by his side.
-Special thanks to Nick's brother Chris for building their dream home on wheels.
+Naturally the adventures ensued.
+Nick ran the south west coast path, ran a marathon around the van in covid lockdown, ran around every lake in the lake district... and then to Italy for the Italian Grand Tour.
+Special thanks to Nick's brother Chris for building a dream home on wheels.

 On January 6th 2018, Nick set off to attempt to become the first and only person to run a marathon in every country in the world.
 This was a step into the limelight he hadn't planned, but it raised over £200,000 for Prostate Cancer UK, and it changed the course of Nick's life forever.

-Shortly after moving into the van, Nick and Nikki found puppy Poppy.
+Shortly after moving into the van, Nick found puppy Poppy.
 She has since clocked up hundreds of miles.
 Nick now gets recognised more for Poppy than himself.